siderolabs/image-factory/README.md

         - vga=791
 ```

-Output is a JSON-encoded configuration ID:
+Output is a JSON-encoded flavor ID:

 ```json
 {"id":"2a63b6e7dab90ec9d44f213339b9545bd39c6499b22a14cf575c1ca4b6e39ff8"}
 ```

-This ID can be used to download images with this configuration.
+This ID can be used to download images with this flavor.

-Well-known configuration IDs:
+Well-known flavor IDs:

-* `376567988ad370138ad8b2698212367b8edcb69b5fd68c80be1f2ec7d603b4ba` - default configuration (without any customizations)
+* `376567988ad370138ad8b2698212367b8edcb69b5fd68c80be1f2ec7d603b4ba` - default flavor (without any customizations)

-### `GET /image/:configuration/:version/:path`
+### `GET /image/:flavor/:version/:path`

-Download a Talos boot image with the specified configuration and Talos version.
+Download a Talos boot image with the specified flavor and Talos version.

-* `:configuration` is a configuration ID returned by `POST /configuration`
+* `:flavor` is a flavor ID returned by `POST /flavor`
 * `:version` is a Talos version, e.g. `v1.5.0`
 * `:path` is a specific image path, details below